juanjoselondono/B.R.U.N.O/README.md

 # B.R.U.N.O (BRITISH REACTIVE UNITY WITH SPEECH OBJECTIVE )

 CVI, Command voice interface built with google's API Speech Recogniton and Speech Synthesis.
 It can be used to play videos on youtube, search content on wikipedia, get the time and in future versions it will have the capacity to assign custom commands.

+#Usage
+Currently this project is running on a Heroku server. go to [bruno_ai](https://bruno-ai.herokuapp.com/) and allow Microphone usage.
 ```bash
 npm run start
 ```